-What is a CID session?
-CIDs are focused sessions designed to maximize learner involvement by using a case-based format to drive discussion and audience participation, either by direct interaction with the presenter or using audience-response system (ARS) technology in larger meeting rooms.
+What is a Case-based Discussion session?
+These sessions are focused sessions designed to maximize learner involvement by using a case-based format to drive discussion and audience participation, either by direct interaction with the presenter or using audience-response system (ARS) technology in larger meeting rooms.